 The anthropology department periodically offers a local archaeological field school during the summer months so that students can gain experience doing archaeological excavation and/or survey.
 There really is no substitute for being exposed to the excitement and routine of real-world archaeological field work!

 Anthropology students meet on a regular basis to share their interests and to expand their knowledge of diverse peoples and cultures.
 Activities of the club include visits to museums, movies, lectures, and travel to local archaeological sites.

 J-Term Courses Off Campus

-In recent years courses have been taught on both the Makah and Navajo reservations, and in Hawaii with native Hawaiians.
-These, and others now in planning stages, offer students the opportunity to learn from experts about their own and other cultures.
+In recent years courses have been taught on the Makah reservation, and in Mexico.
+These courses, and others now in the planning stages, offer students the opportunity to learn first-hand from experts about their own and other cultures.

 Anthropology at PLU is composed of four fields:

 - Cultural anthropology studies living human cultures in order to create a cross-cultural understanding of human behavior.